emitanaka/edibble/README.md

 initial experimental design structure (e.g. `AlgDesign::optBlock()` or most optimal designs).
-Both of these approaches assume that the user is well acquainted with the experimental structure and objective, but in practice these are the greatest bottleneck before even thinking about the randomisation process.
+Both of these approaches assume that the user is well acquainted with the experimental structure and objective, but in practice these are the greatest bottleneck before even getting to think about the randomisation process.

 💡 The big idea with the edibble R-package is that you specify an experimental design by being more expressive about the experiment.
 The